-- (3) if after the time provided under clause (1) or (2), on the first day the Senate meets after the vote was taken.
-The motion takes precedence over all other questions except a motion to adjourn or recess. - 30.2 When a motion to adjourn is adopted before the disposition of a motion for reconsideration, the motion for reconsideration must lie over until the next succeeding day the Senate meets except as provided in this rule. - 30.3 When notice of intent to move reconsideration of the final action of the Senate on a question is given by a member, the Secretary shall retain the subject of the notice until after the expiration of the time during which the motion can be made. - 30.4 A notice of intent to move for reconsideration is not in order after the Tuesday before the third Saturday in May, but a motion to reconsider may be made. - 15.24 30.5 A motion for reconsideration having been once voted on may not be made again nor reconsidered.
+- 30.3 When notice of intent to move reconsideration of the final action of the Senate on a question is given by a member, the Secretary shall retain the subject of the notice until after the expiration of the time during which the motion can be made. - 16.4 30.4 A notice of intent to move for reconsideration is not in order after the Tuesday before16.5 the third Saturday in May, but a motion to reconsider may be made. - 16.6 30.5 A motion for reconsideration having been once voted on may not be made again16.7 nor reconsidered. - 16.8